Filed Date: Jan. 29, 2017

 Clearinghouse coding complete

 The January 30, 2017, minute order describes how, on January 29, as the original LPR plaintiffs were notifying the court of their ability to enter the country, three new individual plaintiffs and five public interest law organizations filed a First Amended Habeas Petition and Complaint.
-This kept the lawsuit live as the district court added the new entrants as parties to the lawsuit and classified the first amended habeas petition and complaint as the operative pleading.
+This kept the lawsuit live as the district court added the parties to the lawsuit and classified the first amended habeas petition and complaint as the operative pleading.

-All three individual plaintiffs arrived at LAX from international travel on January 28, 2017, the day after EO-1 went into effect.
-The plaintiffs claimed that despite their valid entry documents, they were detained by CBP agents as soon as they arrived at the Airport and were prohibited from leaving LAX to enter the U.S. The organization plaintiffs alleged that CBP denied their attorneys access to speak to the individual plaintiffs and other travelers affected by the EO-1.
-The plaintiffs argued that their continued detention at LAX pursuant to EO-1 and inability to access counsel amounted to violations of the Immigration and Nationality Act, the Procedural and Substantive Due Process rights of the Fifth Amendment, the First Amendment Establishment Clause, the Administrative Procedure Act, and the the Religious Freedom Restoration Act.
-To remedy these violations, the plaintiffs asked the court for a writ of habeas corpus to undo their unlawful detention by the federal government, declaratory and injunctive relief “to prevent such harms from occurring,” and an order, directing CBP to allow all individuals detained at LAX pursuant to EO-1 access to counsel.
-The Department of Homeland Security, CBP, and President Donald Trump in his official capacity were named as defendants.
+All three individual plaintiffs arrived at LAX on January 28, 2017, the day after EO-1 went into effect.
+The plaintiffs claimed that, despite their valid entry documents, they were detained by CBP agents and prohibited from leaving LAX.
+The organizational plaintiffs alleged that CBP denied their attorneys access to speak to the individual plaintiffs and other travelers affected by the EO-1.
+The plaintiffs argued that their continued detention at LAX pursuant to EO-1 and inability to access counsel amounted to violations of the Immigration and Nationality Act, Fifth Amendment procedural and substantive due process, the First Amendment Establishment Clause, the Administrative Procedure Act, and the the Religious Freedom Restoration Act.
+To remedy these violations, the plaintiffs asked the court for a writ of habeas corpus to end their unlawful detention by the federal government, declaratory and injunctive relief “to prevent such harms from occurring,” and an order directing CBP to allow all individuals detained at LAX pursuant to EO-1 access to counsel.
+The plaintiffs named the Department of Homeland Security, CBP, and President Donald Trump, in his official capacity, as defendants.

 On January 30, 2017, Judge Baker Fairbank referred the case to Magistrate Judge Frederick F. Mumm.

-Minute Order by Judge Otero denied the Third Ex Parte Application in light of the plaintiffs’ motion to withdraw and set a February 7 deadline for the plaintiffs to submit a memorandum explaining: why their claims were not moot, why the organizational plaintiffs would have standing to challenge EO-1 if the individual plaintiffs were dismissed from the action, and whether they intended to file a second amended complaint.
-The district court’s mootness and standing concerns arose from the fact that both the plaintiffs’ notice of withdrawal of the Third Ex Parte Application and the government’s response to the amended habeas petition and complaint suggested that no individuals remained detained at LAX pursuant to EO-1.
-In the February 3 minute order, the court explained that a habeas petition would need to be rendered moot after a habeas petitioner’s “release or deportation” as it would no longer constitute a “live controversy.”
-However, Judge Otero left open the possibility that the declaratory and injunctive relief sought in the first amended habeas petition and complaint (declaring certain provisions of EO-1 illegal and enjoining the federal government from enforcing them) could be litigated if the plaintiffs could show that they had standing following the release of the individual plaintiffs from CBP detention at LAX.
+In a February 3 minute order, the court considered a habeas petition to be rendered moot after a habeas petitioner’s “release or deportation,” as it would no longer constitute a “live controversy.”
+However, the court left open the possibility that the declaratory and injunctive relief sought in the first amended habeas petition/complaint (declaring certain provisions of EO-1 illegal and enjoining the federal government from enforcing them) could be litigated if the organizational plaintiffs could show that they had standing following the release of the individual plaintiffs from CBP detention at LAX.

 The case is now closed.